Spontaneous recovery: Retroactive interference

 Spontaneous recovery as it pertains to human memory can be traced back to the work of George Edward Briggs, who was concerned with the concept of retroactive interference.
-Inhibition, or interference, is a function of competition among responses, whereby a resultant memory has dominance over another.
-It is not that the inhibited responses are lost from memory per se, but that they are kept by other responses from appearing.
+Inhibition, or interference, is a function of competition among responses, whereby one memory has dominance over another.
+The inhibited responses are not lost from memory per se, but are kept from appearing by other responses.

-Retroactive interference is the psychological theory of memory whereby learning something new impedes retrieval of a memory that was previously learned.
+Retroactive interference is the psychological theory of memory whereby learning something new impedes retrieval of a previously learned memory.
 Briggs studied retroactive interference using a test of free recall.
-In his study, participants learned paired associate words (i.e. A1-B1, A2-B2,...Ai-Bi) over multiple trials, until the learning of the Ai-Bi associates were perfected.
+In his study, participants learned paired associate words (i.e. A1-B1, A2-B2,...Ai-Bi) over multiple trials, until the learning of the Ai-Bi associates was perfected.
 Following this, participants were given a new list of paired associates, where the second word of the pair was changed while the first word of the associate pair was kept the same (A1-C1, A2-C2,...
 Ai-Ci).
-After mastery of this second list of paired associates, Briggs had participants perform a recall procedure.
-He presented a list A item and the participant was asked to recall whichever pair (the -Bi or –Ci) that came to mind.
+After mastery of this second list, Briggs had participants perform a recall procedure.
+He presented a list A item and asked the participant to recall whichever pair (the -Bi or –Ci) that came to mind.
 Based on retroactive interference, learning of A-B paired associates declined due to the learning of the subsequent A-C associates, and as a result, there was a higher rate of responses from list C by the participants on the recall test.

-One day (24 hours) after learning both sets of associates, participants were again tested.
-Observed was a spontaneous recovery of Bi responses such that participants' responses of Bi items exceeded Ci items.
-It appeared that after a rest period, participants could spontaneously remember the initial paired associates that they were not able to remember following the subsequent presentation of a second paired associate list the day prior.
+One day (24 hours) after learning both sets of associates, participants were tested again.
+A spontaneous recovery of Bi responses was observed, such that participants' responses of Bi items exceeded Ci items.
+After a rest period, participants could spontaneously remember the initial paired associates that they were not able to remember following the subsequent presentation of a second paired associate list the day prior.
 This A-B, A-C paradigm was replicated by researcher Bruce R. Ekstrand, thus increasing confirmation regarding the existence of spontaneous recovery.

 Role of sleep

 In an experiment conducted to further the findings of Briggs and Ekstrand, it was discovered that sleep counteracts retroactive interference compared to wakefulness.
-Using the same A-B, A-C paradigm, results indicated that memory performance for the first list of word-pair associates (A-B) was superior when learning was followed by nocturnal sleep rather than when learning was followed by wakefulness.
-Sleep differentially affected the memory consolidation of the two lists, enhancing more significantly, the memory for the first list.
-It has been suggested that it is mainly the degree of initial learning that predicts whether spontaneous recovery shall occur, stating that the better the learning of the A-B associations, the more likely they are to recover after interference.
-This effect is further catalyzed by sleep, which appears to having an enhancing effect on memory consolidation.
+Using the same A-B, A-C paradigm, results indicated that memory performance for the first list of word-pair associates (A-B) was superior when learning was followed by nocturnal sleep rather than wakefulness.
+Sleep differentially affected the memory consolidation of the two lists, enhancing the memory for the first list more significantly.
+It has been suggested that the degree of initial learning predicts whether spontaneous recovery shall occur, stating that the better the learning of the A-B associations, the more likely they are to recover after interference.
+This effect is further catalyzed by sleep, which appears to have an enhancing effect on memory consolidation.